GuilhermeCunha/nodejs-clean-architecture-api/README.md

 ### Setup conventional API

 #### Using VS Code Debugger and SQLite
-1. Install NodeJs at a version 14 or higher
+1. Install NodeJs at a version 20
 2. Install the project dependencies
 ```bash
 yarn install